grafana/grafana/docs/sources/permissions/datasource_permissions.md

 weight = 4
 +++

-# Data Source Permissions
+# Data Source Permissions API

-> Data Source Permissions is only available in Grafana Enterprise.
+> The Data Source Permissions API is only available in Grafana Enterprise.
 Read more about [Grafana Enterprise]({{< relref "enterprise" >}}).

-Data source permissions allows you to restrict access for users to query a data source.
+The Data Source Permissions API allows you to restrict access for users to query a data source.
 For each data source there is a permission page that makes it possible to enable permissions and restrict query permissions to specific **Users** and **Teams**.